Yasiin Bey: Early life

-Yasiin Bey was born Dante Terrell Smith on December 11, 1973, in Brooklyn, New York City, the son of Sheron Smith and Abdulrahman Smith.
+Yasiin Bey was born on December 11, 1973, in Brooklyn, New York City, the son of Sheron Smith and Abdulrahman Smith.
 The eldest of 12 children and step-children, he was raised by his mother in Brooklyn, while his father lived in New Jersey.

 His father was initially a member of the Nation of Islam and later followed Imam Warith Deen Mohammed, who merged into the mainstream Sunni Islam from the Nation of Islam.
 Bey was not exposed to Islam until the age of 13.
 He is close friends with fellow Muslim hip-hop artists Ali Shaheed Muhammad and Q-Tip.

 Bey attended middle school at Philippa Schuyler Middle School in Bushwick, Brooklyn, where he developed his love for acting.
 After returning from filming You Take the Kids in Los Angeles, and getting into a relationship with an older girl, Bey dropped out of high school during sophomore year.
 Growing up in New York City, during the crack epidemic of the 1980s and early 1990s, he has spoken about witnessing widespread instances of gang violence, theft, and poverty, which he largely avoided by working on plays, Off-Off-Broadway and arts programs.
-In a particularly traumatic childhood experience, Bey witnessed his then five-year-old younger brother, Ilias Bey (born Denard Smith), get hit by a car.
-Ilias later adopted the alias DCQ and was described by Bey as "my first partner in hip hop".
+In a particularly traumatic childhood experience, Bey witnessed his then five-year-old younger brother, Ilias Bey (born Denard Smith), being hit by a car.
+Ilias later adopted the alias DCQ and was described by Bey as "my first partner in hip-hop".

 Music career

 1994–1998: Beginnings with Rawkus and Black Star

 Bey began his music career in 1994, forming the group UTD (or Urban Thermo Dynamics) along with younger brother DCQ and high-school friend Ces.
 In 2004, they released the album Manifest Destiny, their first and only release to date.
 The album features a compilation of previously unreleased and re-released tracks recorded during the original UTD run.

-In 1996, Bey emerged as a solo artist and worked with De La Soul and Da Bush Babees, before he released his own first single, "Universal Magnetic" in 1997.
+In 1996, Bey emerged as a solo artist and worked with De La Soul and Da Bush Babees.
+In 1997, he released his first solo single "Universal Magnetic".